GoogleChrome/web.dev/src/site/content/en/learn/css/overflow/index.md

 #### values

-Now let’s take a closer look at the [values and keywords](https://developer.mozilla.org//docs/Web/CSS/overflow#values) available for the `overflow` properties we have introduced.
+Let's take a closer look at the [values and keywords](https://developer.mozilla.org//docs/Web/CSS/overflow#values) available for the `overflow` properties.

 `overflow: visible` (default)
 : Without setting the property, `overflow: visible` is the default value for the web.
 This ensures that content is never unintentionally hidden and follows the core tenets of "never hide content" or "safe layouts of precise layouts".